LiveSatomi/kmuellercounseling/README.md

 * nodejs version 8

 AWS Hosted Dependencies
-* Store a secret in AWS Secret manager of the form `prod/$GithubRepo/github` with a key of `oauth` whose value is the OAuth key granting access to the GithubRepo.
+* Store a secret in AWS Secret manager of the form `prod/$GithubRepo/github` ($GithubRepo is the CloudFormation Parameter) with a key of `oauth` whose value is the OAuth key granting access to the GithubRepo.
 If the secret name or key name should be something different, change them in template.yaml.

 ### Deployment
 Push the project to GitHub, generate an OAuth token and save it as a secret as described in the Dependencies section.